This is a guest contribution.

 Ideas and processes that “move the needle” (deep, essential work)

 When your focus is locked on a game-changing idea and you figure out a process that frees up the time necessary to think-through – and work-out – a break-through, you’re following in the footsteps of several highly interesting people whose ideas, and the processes they used for traction on their ideas, changed the world.
-Both McKeown’s and Norton’s books feature several examples, both historical and current.
+Both McKeown’s and Newport’s books feature several examples, both historical and current.
 Most of us will never be as famous as these examples, but what drove the people, teams, companies, and organizations whose ideas and process ‘moved the needle’ in a particular (or even across several) domains was not fame.

 These examples are not about “being something”.
 Together the understanding of relationship between outcomes and process is about “doing something that matters”.
 Often that something is beyond state-of-the-art in a particular setting, domain, community, or situation where that “something” has never been done.
-My argument is that many more could pursue the type of highly interesting outcomes McKeown talks about if we focused, using the process Norton illuminates.
+My argument is that many more could pursue the type of highly interesting outcomes McKeown talks about if we focused, using the process Newport illuminates.
 Further, it is never too late to challenge the assumptions that we hear every day that govern our focus (or alternatively, explain overwhelming fragmentation) and a well-thought-out process (versus reaction to every possible stimulus).

 “The Whirlwind” (shallow, essential work)